fmwikali/alx-low_level_programming/0x07-pointers_arrays_strings~/README.md

-0x07 C - Even more pointers ,arrays and strings .This contains all the tasks for the above mentioned project
+0x07.
+C - Even more pointers, arrays and strings - contains all the mentioned projects above